 Survivors have paid testament to the importance of a trusting relationship with an individual professional.
-The Trusted Professional scheme is aimed at front-line practitioners that work in the public and voluntary sectors, and are likely to be in contact with survivors of domestic abuse.
+The Trusted Professional scheme is aimed at front-line practitioners who work in the public and voluntary sectors and are likely to be in contact with survivors of domestic abuse.

 We ensure that our Trusted Professionals are resourced and supported to:

 Allow: using the time they have to create a safe and confidential space in which survivors will feel confident to discuss their experiences.

 Enable: help women to access and use their own resources and rights.

 Assist: when women’s own efforts are reduced, blocked or depleted, to help and assist them, using a needs-led approach.